pujamahtani/Aptifier/README.md

 <b>PROJECT DESCRIPTION<b>

-<b>APTIFIER<b>
 <hr>

-<p>More than 75% colleges conduct online tests for the students between there official term tests just to make
+<light>More than 75% colleges conduct online tests for the students between there official term tests just to make
 sure that the students are in touch with the terminologies and the concepts which are to be taught in different lectures planned all around the semester duration.
 Most of these tests are conducted online either on the official websites of these colleges or onto some online portal whereas our college uses Google forms to